Generations collaborating for the common good through dialogue, mutual mentoring, and engagement.

 Research also indicated that while generations share these concerns, there is a lack of intergenerational communication and collaboration often based on mistrust and unequal access to resources

-The CoGenerations Project plans to continue PAR work to better address these barriers, and particularly to develop training modules to prepare individuals to effectively dialogue, share expertise and engage together.
+The CoGenerations Project plans to continue participatory action research and practice to better address these barriers, and particularly to host service-learning gatherings to more effectively dialogue, share experiences and expertise, and engage together to address shared societal concerns.